sarav13/purview-utils/hierarchy_based_asset_tagging/README.md

-# Purview Hierarchical Labeler
+# Purview Hierarchical Tagging

-Recursively traverses Microsoft Purview collections from a configurable root, generates normalized hierarchical labels from collection paths, and applies them to every asset — preserving all existing labels.
+Recursively traverses Microsoft Purview collections from a configurable root, generates normalized hierarchical labels from collection paths, and applies them to every asset - preserving all existing labels.

 ---